Beatings, beatings, beatings

 • Finely chopped toasted nuts and/or toasted shredded coconut (optional)

-To make the cake: Whisk the flour, baking powder, baking soda, cinnamon and salt.
+2. For the Cake: Whisk the flour, baking powder, baking soda, cinnamon and salt.
 In another bowl, stir together the carrots, chopped nuts, coconut, and raisins.

-Bake for 40-50 minutes, rotating the pans at the midway point.
+4. Bake for 40-50 minutes, rotating the pans at the midway point.
 The cakes will have just started to come away from the sides of the pans.
 Transfer the cakes to cooling racks and cool for about 5 minutes, then run a knife around the sides of the cakes and unmold them.
 Invert and cool to room temperature right side up.
+(The cakes can be wrapped airtight and kept at room temperature overnight or frozen for up to 2 months.)

-To make the frosting: Working with a stand mixer fitted with a paddle attachment, beat the cream cheese and butter together until smooth and creamy.
+5. For the Frosting: Working with a stand mixer fitted with a paddle attachment, beat the cream cheese and butter together until smooth and creamy.
 Gradually add the sugar and continue to beat until the frosting is velvety smooth.
 Beat in the lemon juice or extract.

-If you’d like coconut in the filling, scoop about half of the frosting and stir the coconut into this position.
+6. If you’d like coconut in the filling, scoop about half of the frosting into a bowl and stir in the coconut.

 Carrot cake 2